 This book helped me understand how to show SAFe's value to executive sponsors who were deeply skeptical.
 The pragmatic approaches to measurement enabled one of my manufacturing clients to defend ongoing investment in their transformation.

 I believe leadership is the most important attribute in successful implementation of SAFe Guidance.
-This book discusses how leaders have to deal with the unique set of issues when guiding SAFe transformations within an organization.
+This book discusses how leaders have to deal with the unique set of issues when guiding SAFe transformations within an organization, leveraging SAFe tools like program boards and metrics dashboards.

 Valuable insights include: